100 Best Sci-Fi Movies of All Time

 Science fiction films pull us into worlds beyond our own, sparking wonder with tales of space exploration, time travel, and futuristic dilemmas.
 They mix bold ideas with gripping stories, making us question our place in the universe while delivering thrills that stick with us.

-This lineup of 50 sci-fi gems showcases the genre’s best, from mind-bending classics to modern marvels.
+This lineup of 100 best sci-fi movies of all time showcases the genre’s best, from mind-bending classics to modern marvels.
 Each film earns its spot with unforgettable characters, stunning visuals, or ideas that reshape how we see the future, offering something for every sci-fi lover out there.

 1. ‘2001: A Space Odyssey’ (1968) Poster